top of page

 About

 Hello, and welcome to my portfolio.
-I’m Heather Thach, a Ph.D. candidate in the School of Information Science and Learning Technologies at the University of Missouri, where I am also completing a Graduate Certificate in User Experience and Usability.
-I earned my Master of Education in Learning, Design, and Technology from the University of Georgia in 2019.
+I’m Heather Thach, a Ph.D. candidate in Information Science and Learning Technologies at the University of Missouri, where I also completed a Graduate Certificate in User Experience and Usability.
+I earned my M.Ed. in Learning, Design, and Technology from the University of Georgia in 2019.

 “The more radical the person is, the more fully he or she enters into reality so that, knowing it better, he or she can transform it.
 This individual is not afraid to confront, to listen, to see the world unveiled.
 This person is not afraid to meet the people or to enter into a dialogue with them.
 This person does not consider himself or herself the proprietor of history or of all people, or the liberator of the oppressed; but he or she does commit himself or herself, within history, to fight at their side.”